 Micheal Brandon, who appears to have been chosen because he looked like Argento, is no great actor but is an enjoyably grouchy, unsympathetic hero and Bud Spencer is fun as a wisdom-spouting buddy of his, but Mimsy Farmer is woefully inadequate as his wife.
 With some really bonkers camera stuff including a shot from inside a guitar [!], some really odd rock music from Morricone which is either really terrible or really groovy [“we’ll so far out, who’s gonna notice” says one band member], one truly silly plot point [apparently after somebody’s died, the human eye retains what the person last saw for a few hours], and brief dream and flashback bits which look forward to Deep Red and Tenebrae, Four Flies On Grey Velvet most definitely has enough interesting elements to be recommended.

 The Retromedia DVD is obviously a bootleg.
-Nevertheless, I’m just glad somebody released this film on DVD in something resembling a half-decent version.
-The print is very scratchy but it’s certainly very watchable.
-A million times better than the video copy I had and could only watch a bit of!
-However, four or five brief scenes are not in good quality at all and the contrast is jarring.
-I reckon the DVD producers found that the print they had wasn’t quite complete and had to source the missing footage from an inferior source.
-The cuts were pointless anyway and don’t change the film at all!
+Nevertheless, I’m just glad that somebody released this film on DVD in something resembling a half-decent version.
+The print is very scratchy but it’s certainly watchable, and a million times better than the video copy I had and could only watch a bit of!
+However, four or five brief scenes are not in good quality at all and the contrast is jarring. reckon that the DVD producers found that the print they had wasn’t quite complete and had to source the missing footage from an inferior source.
+The cuts were pointless anyway and don’t change the film at all.
 I reckon it’s just about worth getting, as it doesn’t seem like the film is going to get a legit release some time soon.